Spare ribs: Southern American

 Southern-style spare ribs are usually pulled from the whole slab and consumed individually by hand, with the small amount of meat adhering to each bone gnawed off by the eater.

+Mexican

 Spareribs are a popular dish in Mexican cuisine.
 They are often cooked in adobo sauce, a chili-based sauce.
 They can also be made into tacos or burritos.